 HOFFMAN: Here’s what makes IAC such a strange and indescribable business.
 Everything Barry learned about online dating, travel or new media, he’s ready to spin off as soon as he’s figured it out.
 In 2008 alone, IAC spun off the Home Shopping Network, Ticketmaster, and LendingTree.com.

 IAC, in short, is not quite a conglomerate — though it’s often mistaken for one.
 It’s more like an incubator that hatches ideas for just about the length of time that Barry can sustain his interest.
 It’s a portfolio constantly poised between Barry’s desire to learn and unlearn.

-HOFFMAN: I want to be clear, no one can build and manage this diverse of a portfolio on their own.
+HOFFMAN: I want to be clear, no one can build and manage this diverse portfolio on their own.
 Barry doesn’t just spot promising companies — he spots promising leaders.
 They are infinite learners, like himself.
 They’re known as ”the Killer Dillers.”
-They include entertainment executives like Jeffrey Katzenberg, former CEO of Dreamworks, Dawn Steel, the former head of Columbia Pictures and Michael Eisner, former CEO of the Walt Disney Company.
+They include entertainment executives like Jeffrey Katzenberg, former CEO of DreamWorks; Dawn Steel, the former head of Columbia Pictures; and Michael Eisner, former CEO of the Walt Disney Company.

 And that’s just a sampling of the talent that flies like sparks out of Barry’s companies and sets whole industries ablaze.
 He has an uncanny ability to develop future leaders, according to a simple rule.

 DILLER: Here it is, in a sentence, whether it’s dumb or smart, which is: If you hire people at senior positions, you are a failure.